backstage/backstage/plugins/api-docs/README-alpha.md

     # <extension-kind>/<plugin-namespace>:<extension-name>
     - entity-card:api-docs/has-apis:
         config:
+          # The default value is a function that verifies it is a components has api pat of relations
           # For more information about entity cards filters, check out this pull request
           # https://github.com/backstage/backstage/pull/21480
           filter: 'kind:component'